More at rubyonrails.org:

 To suppress leading and trailing whitespaces, you can use <%- -%> interchangeably with <% and %>.

-3.2 Builder
+3.3.
+Builder

-Builder templates are a more programmatic alternative to ERB.
-They are especially useful for generating XML content.
 An XmlMarkup object named xml is automatically made available to templates with a .builder extension.

-Here are some basic examples:
+Here is a basic examples:

 xml.em("emphasized")